 We currently have several direct trade relationships with different farms around the world and we are constantly try to grow the relationships we do have and look forward to new ones being formed.

-We are very proud to be offering such an extraordinary coffee such as this Colombia Finca El Diviso and are really looking forward to the other coffees from Green Collection this year to come!
+We are very proud to be offering such an extraordinary coffee such as this Colombia Finca El Diviso at our coffee roastery here in the UK.
+We are really looking forward to the other coffees from Green Collection arriving later this year!

 Shop Colombia Finca La Diviso now and see if you fall in love like we have! -